unspecifier/quizzler/src/markdown/nha-modules.md

 [A] Fac
 Which of the following is an example of a clinical data abstraction error?

-© incorrect date of service was
+- ❌ incorrect date of service was

-INCORRECT

 Incorrect date of service is not an abstraction error.

-© Authorization was not obtained.
+- ❌ Authorization was not obtained.

-INCORRECT

 Failing to obtain prior authorization is not an abstraction error.